dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

-     The ``register-C-Dylan-object`` function arranges for the garbage collector to leave the storage used by *object* unclaimed, and assures that the handle passed to C is not accidentally corrupted (from C’s point of view) by the memory manager.
+     The ``register-C-Dylan-object`` function arranges for the garbage collector to leave the storage used by *object* unclaimed, and assures that the handle passed to C is not accidentally corrupted (from C's point of view) by the memory manager.

    :seealso: